-Capital instruments (e.g. subordinated debt/ TFCs) issued before January 1, 2013 that meets the Basel III criteria, except that they do not meet the loss absorbency clause (PONV) requirements, will be considered non-qualifying capital instruments and will subject to the following phase-out.
+Capital instruments (e.g. subordinated debt/ TFCs) issued before January 1, 2013 which meets the Basel III criteria, except that they do not meet the loss absorbency clause requirements, will be considered non-qualifying capital instruments and will be subject to the following phase-out arrangement.

-Reporting Period Q4
+Reporting Period Year End (Dec.
+31)

 2013 2014 2015 2016 2017 2018 2019 2020 2021 2022

 Сар 90% 80% 70% 60% 50% 40% 30% 20% 10% 0%

-{% of base amount that may be
+{% of base amount that may

-included in Tier-2 capital under phase
+be included in Tier-2 capital

-out arrangements}
+under phase out arrangements }

 The amount of these transitional instruments that may be included in regulatory capital will be determined by reference to the base amount.
-The base amount will be fixed at the outstanding amount which is eligible to be included in the tier-2 capital under the existing framework (Basel II) applicable as on Dec.
-31, 2012.
-The recognition will be capped at 90% (of base) from January 1, 2013, with the cap reducing by 10 percentage points in each subsequent year.
-Where a Tier-2 instrument is subject to regulatory amortization, the individual instrument eligible to be included in tier-2 capital will continue to be amortized at a rate of 20% per year during the transition period while the aggregate cap will be reduced at a rate of 10%.
-Capital instruments issued after January 1, 2013 must meet all of the Basel III criteria for regulatory capital (including the PONV requirements) to qualify as regulatory capital.
+The base amount will be fixed at the outstanding amount which is eligible to be included in the tier-2 capital under the existing framework (Basel II) applicable as on December 31, 2012.
+The recognition will be capped at 90% (of the base amount) from December 31, 2013, with the cap reducing by 10 percentage points in each subsequent year.
+Where a Tier-2 instrument is subject to regulatory amortization, the individual instrument eligible to be included in tier-2 capital will continue to be amortized at a rate of 20% per year during the transition period in addition to the aggregate cap reducing at a rate of 10% per annum.
+Capital instruments issued after January 1, 2013 must meet all of the Basel III criteria for regulatory capital (including the loss absorbency clause requirements) to qualify as regulatory capital.